Skip to content

 About the Running Pace Calculator

 Pace (minutes per kilometer) is the universal language of runners.
-Whether you are training for your first 5K or optimizing for a sub-4 hour marathon, knowing your pace tells you whether you are on track and how to structure your training.
-Different training types - easy runs, tempo runs, intervals - require different paces.
-This calculator converts between pace, speed, and projected finish times for all standard race distances.
+Whether you are training for your first 5K or optimizing for a sub-4 hour marathon, knowing your pace tells you whether you are on track, how to structure training runs, and what finish time to expect on race day.
+Different training types require deliberately different paces - easy runs should feel effortless and conversational, tempo runs should feel comfortably hard, and intervals should feel genuinely difficult.
+Running everything at the same medium-hard effort is the most common training mistake.

 Pace and Race Projection